The health and well-being of our parents, teachers, and students is my number one concern.

 Parents should be aware of their rights and how to exercise them.

 When parents have concerns, they should have confidence that board members are not only listening but are actively working to solve their problems.
-As your board member, I will encourage the district to do more to inform parents about options available to them.
+As your board member, I will continue to be a responsive Board Member and encourage the district to do more to inform parents about options available to them.

 Support our Teachers